-DMS 480 REGISTRY REVIEW Classroom involvement during the last semester of the program is dedicated to reviewing for the ARDMS exam.
-This course provides students with the opportunity to improve test-taking skills.
+DMS 480 REGISRTY REVIEW This course is intended to prepare students for the ARDMS exams by providing review and testing materials to improve exam taking skills.
 DMS 342, 332, and 322 3 credits.

 ECONOMICS

 ECON 200 PRINCIPLES OF ECONOMICS offers a single semester introduction to both Micro and Macro Economics.
 Students emerge with a basic understanding of the concepts behind economists' analysis of labor and product markets as well as business decisions.
 They also learn to recognize the perspectives of macroeconomists and evaluate how fiscal and monetary policy may adversely or positively impact the macro-economy.
 3 credits.